Achieve your peak performance on the ice with SP-Teri custom figure skating boots.

 During checkout, we’ll collect your name and contact information.
 A representative will then get in touch with you to discuss your specific needs.
 We’ll ask about your skating level, previous injuries, current equipment, and more to determine the perfect features for your boot.

 Once we have made the right selections together, we’ll send you an invoice for the remaining balance.
-Production time is typically about 6 weeks for custom boots.
+Production time is typically about 7 to 10 weeks for custom boots.
+Due to demand and fluctuations in the supply chain, it may take several weeks longer.
 Please keep in mind that your deposit is not refundable once production has started.

 A skater might choose custom boots to allow for: